 Christmas is a great time of year to try out some macro photography, with loads of trinkets and brightly coloured objects to shoot.
 Here are some tips for festive macro photography.

 As mentioned above, there are many decorative items that appear at Christmas that are ideal subjects for macro photography.
 Think baubles on the tree, festive garlands, centrepieces and ornaments, like candle holders, tea lights and reindeer statues.
 Think about the lighting too – if you're going for a festive look, then firelight, fairy lights and candles are the way to go.
 Look for interesting decorations that have plenty of colour and detail.
 Don't forget the other decorations that can be found around the house either.
 Snow globes, bowls of sweets and Poinsettias are all worth a quick photo.

 Many ornaments are quite reflective so do check them to make sure your reflection isn't showing in them.
 This does mean you'll have to adjust your position or move the ornament if you do find your face to be in the shot.

 If you're shooting with fairy lights in the background, they will create great bokeh for your image.
-Alternatively, use the lights as a subject, turning them into circles of colour against dark backgrounds.
+Alternatively, use the lights as an abstract subject, turning them into circles of colour against dark backgrounds.